Story by: Norton Healthcare on September 3, 2021

-Everyone who experiences migraine can reduce their likelihood of a migraine attack by avoiding meal-skipping that causes blood sugar fluctuations and may result in a headache, according to Brian M. Plato, D.O., headache medicine specialist and neurologist at Norton Neuroscience Institute.
+Everyone who experiences migraine can reduce their likelihood of a migraine attack by avoiding meal-skipping that causes blood sugar fluctuations and may result in a migraine headache, according to Brian M. Plato, D.O., headache medicine specialist and neurologist at Norton Neuroscience Institute.

 “Plan on eating more whole foods, sticking with a regular food schedule and getting plenty of water,” he said.